 - Your potential customers are bombarded daily by a huge volume of messages across multiple touch points throughout their day.
 This over-exposure invariably leads to desensitisation and an increasing sense of deja-vu (oh look, another ad…).

-- On the flipside, if a customer does engage with your ad content, they are increasingly prepared to part with personal information – but only if they get a personal customer experience in return.
+- On the flipside, if there is customer engagement with your ad content, they are increasingly prepared to part with personal information – but only if they get personal customer service and experiences in return.

 Then what is the point of difference that drives conversion?